Olli Caldwell: 2020

-In January Caldwell was announced by Trident as one of their three drivers for the 2020 Formula 3 season, partnering the experienced pairing of David Beckmann and Lirim Zendeli.
+In January, Caldwell was announced by Trident as one of their three drivers for the 2020 Formula 3 season, partnering the experienced pairing of David Beckmann and Lirim Zendeli.
 The Brit had a successful start to the year, finishing in the top six in both races at the second round at Spielberg.
 Unfortunately, Caldwell then had to endure four successive rounds without any points, a run that included him being spun out in the feature race at Silverstone.
 Caldwell managed to break that streak by finishing seventh in the Barcelona feature race.
 His final points of the year came at the penultimate round in Monza, and he ended up 16th in the drivers' standings.

 2021

 Caldwell at the 2021 Spielberg Formula 3 round.

 Caldwell was announced to be racing for Prema Racing in the 2021 season, partnering Arthur Leclerc and Dennis Hauger.
 He won the second race of the season in Barcelona, after inheriting the race lead when the leading pair of Hauger and Matteo Nannini collided on the penultimate lap.
 Caldwell held off a charging Victor Martins on the final lap to take his first F3 victory.
-After scoring points in France, the Brit returned to the podium at Spielberg, where he finished second in race one and third in race three, where he made his way past five cars on the way to the rostrum.
+After scoring points in France, Caldwell returned to the podium at Spielberg, where he finished second in race one and third in race three, where he made his way past five cars on the way to the rostrum.
 Caldwell's next podium finish occurred at the next race in Budapest, with him being promoted to second place after initial race winner Lorenzo Colombo received a five-second penalty.
 A collision with Oliver Rasmussen in race 2 scuppered his hopes of scoring points, although he came back to eighth place in the feature race.
-However, a disappointing weekend at Spa where the whole team qualified outside the top 12, a broken DRS in qualifying at Zandvoort and the decision to choose a wet-weather setup in Sochi, where the races were held in dry conditions despite the predicted rain, meant that Caldwell failed to score a podium in the final rounds.
+However, a disappointing weekend at Spa where the whole team qualified outside the top-12, a broken DRS in qualifying at Zandvoort and the decision to choose a wet-weather setup in Sochi, where the races were held in dry conditions despite the predicted rain, meant that Caldwell failed to score a podium in the final rounds.
 Caldwell ended his campaign eighth in the drivers' standings, two places ahead of teammate Leclerc.

 FIA Formula 2 Championship

 2021

-In November 2021 Caldwell announced that he would be joining Campos Racing to partner Ralph Boschung in the final two rounds of the FIA Formula 2 Championship.
+In November 2021, Caldwell announced that he would be joining Campos Racing to partner Ralph Boschung in the final two rounds of the FIA Formula 2 Championship.
 After the final round, where he set a fastest lap in the first sprint race following a late stop after a racing incident with Jake Hughes, Caldwell took part in the post-season test with the Spanish team.